ncats/translator-workflows/CQ_readme_template.md

 **Use the readme below for "Orange Team CQ1.1" as an examplar and template for creation of new CQ readme files.**

-- **Required fields** inclue a query _Name_, and the query itself.
+- **Required fields** inclue a query _Name_, and the _Query_ itself.
-- **Recommended fields** include the _Goal_ of the query and any context to help understtand its utility and purpose.
+- **Recommended fields** include the _Goal_ of the query and any context to help understand its utility and purpose, and _Proposed Data Types, Sources, and Access Endpoints_.
-- **Optional fields**  include _Proposed Data Types, Sources, and Access Endpoints_, and _Proposed Subqueries and Tasks_.
-These are particularly useful in allowing a domain expert to suggest sources and workflows to a developerr who will actually implement the notebook.
+- **Optional fields**  include _Proposed Subqueries and Tasks_, and _Stretch Queries_.
+These are particularly useful in allowing a domain expert to suggest sources and workflows to the developer who will implement the notebook.

 --------------------------